 No. One of the reasons the Spanish territory is the ideal place to relocate is its cheap living costs.
-If you compare with the main European countries, Spain will always win in that battle.
+If you compare it with the main European countries, Spain will always win in that battle.

-And yes, Spain is cheaper than in the UK or the US.
+And yes, Spain is cheaper than the UK or the US.
 There is no doubt about it.
 Just to give you a broad idea, you can retire in the country with 20.000€ per year, and enjoy a decent and pleasant quality of life.

 Of course, big cities like Madrid or Barcelona do enjoy higher costs, basically due to rental prices.
 But if we take into consideration how cheap it is to go out for lunch or dinner, the cost of groceries, utilities, and all the other price points that sum up at the end of the month, the country is still completely affordable.

 But, surely, this has a downside: salaries.
-The average wage is much lower than if compared with the UK, France, or Germany; and that is something you can really feel when working for a Spanish company.
+The average wage is much lower than if compared in the UK, France, or Germany; and that is something you can really feel when working for a Spanish company.